gvellut/Android_OSM_offlinemap/README.md

 (where config is one of the subfolders in the "configs" folder, e.g. "tokyo")

 - To configure the source for one of the configs, do:

 ```
  ./gradlew configureAndroidProject -PmapConfiguration=<config>
 ```

 - To build a release, do:

 ```
 ./gradlew aR
 ```

-A release apk will be creating in the build/apk folder
+A release apk will be creating in the build/apk folder.

 ## Customize